killercup/scribbles/content/posts/2026-05-02-niche-int-types-in-rust.md

 [seqair]: https://seqair.softleif.se/ "Pure-Rust BAM/SAM/CRAM/FASTA reader with a pileup engine and BCF/BAM writing."
 [seqair-post]: https://deterministic.space/seqair.html "Seqair, a custom htslib reimplementation"

-[^one]: Some file formats count from `1` for human convenience.

 ## Simple position type

-So here is what we have as a start:
+So here is what we have as a start[^counting]:

+[^counting]: We also track if it is zero- or one-based[^one] using a type parameter.
+  Some file formats count from `1` for human convenience.

 <div class="wide">